Home > Knowledge > Airport > What was behind the introduction of the ICS baggage handling system 50 years ago?

 Bergen wanted a fully automated system

-Bergen Airport in Norway went with an ICS BHs in 2017 in order to deliver the highest levels of operational and environmental baggage handling efficiency.
+Bergen Airport in Norway went with a tote-based ICS BHS in 2017 in order to deliver the highest levels of operational and environmental baggage handling efficiency.
 It wanted a fully automated solution: automated check-in, automated sortation with in-tote ECAC Standard 3 security screening, and multi-purpose baggage storage with automated batch-built baggage retrieval for make-up.

 To Bergen, the ‘baggage on demand’ ICS offers, has reduced the overall system footprint as it does not require the same number of destination chutes.
 The energy consumption is considerably lower with ICS, being in line with Bergen’s aim to be a greener airport.